mattiash/mattias.holmlund.se/content/post/running-node-in-docker.md

 - Tests that should be run as part of the build process to make sure that the code still works.

 The build-step differs between different projects, but typical examples are typescript and babel.
-I use typescript, so that is what I will use in my sample code.
+I use typescript, so that is what I will use in the sample code.

 ## Docker multi-stage builds